mabre/latex-exam-grading-table-scanner/README.md

 - Use HD resolution (1280×720; higher resolution can actually be worse)
 - When changing to the next exam, do not put your fingers on the grading table; if this frame is chosen for number detection, you get bad results.
 - We use a IPEVO V4K with OBS for recording.
+- In case the tool crashes while recording a video, the cover pages already scanned are not lost.
+They are saved in the `corpus/` directory.
+Use `ffmpeg -framerate 1 -pattern_type glob -i '*-coverpage.png' -c:v libx264 -r 30 -pix_fmt yuv420p coverpages.mp4` to create a video from the images, and then use that video file as input.

 ## Ubiquitous language